Daru-san/SnowyDots/README.md

 # It isn't necessary to separate home and root but I do it anyway
 mkfs.ext4 -L home /dev/home-partition

+# This may not be useful if you use zram but in my case I use both zram and swap partitions
+# I'll work on using zram on it's own
 # I primarily use swap partitions instead of swap files, set up one like this
 mkswap -L swap /dev/swap-partition # replace with your partition swapon /dev/by-label/swap